Your breasts aren’t heavy and full yet…

 - Baby is having appropriate diaper output (1 wet, 1 stool on day 1; 2 wet, 2 stool on day 2; 3 wet, 3 stool on day 3; etc.)

-This is a common concern that I see, particularly among first time mothers, and it makes sense to wonder about these things.
-A large number of mothers don’t realize that their milk isn’t just there when the baby is born and that it takes 3-5 days to show up.
+Nearly every new mama wonders if they’re making breastmilk when their baby is born.
 Obviously if you are not feeling fullness or seeing milk, you may wonder what the heck is happening.
 I share these common concerns so that you are educated, prepared, and don’t feel silly for not knowing how it all works.